sassoftware/viya4-deployment/docs/user/Multi-Tenancy.md

 ## Example Steps to Configure a Multi-Tenant Deployment

 Step 1.
-Have a new cluster with sufficient CAS node resources to support the number of tenants being onboarded.
+Have a cluster with sufficient CAS node resources to support the number of tenants being onboarded.
 Deploy using the ansible-vars.yaml file that you prepared previously.
 Run the following command to deploy SAS Viya:

   ```bash
   ansible-playbook \